“I think I should pay more taxes,” said no sole trader ever.

 What is a tax deduction?

 The IRD allows you to claim certain business expenses (or part of an expense) as tax deductions.
-This means that you won’t pay tax on the claimed expense, NOT that you get this amount back as a tax refund.
+This means that you will owe less tax, NOT that you get this amount back as a tax refund.

 Sounds confusing?
 Let’s break it down:

 💡 You can calculate your own effective tax rates before and after allowable expenses using our tax calculator.
-For more information about tax rates, see our guide to tax rates for sole traders.
+For more information about how tax rates work, see our guide to tax rates for sole traders.

-💡 If you’re GST registered, claiming GST expenses happen separately from claiming tax deductions.
+💡 If you’re GST registered, claiming GST expenses happens separately from claiming tax deductions.
 For more information, check out our guide to GST.

 Who can claim tax deductions?

-• and (ironically) the interest they pay the IRD for late payment of tax.
+- (ironically) the interest they pay the IRD for late payment of tax

-Sole traders however can claim business expenses for costs incurred in relation to their work.
+In contrast, sole traders can claim business expenses for costs incurred in relation to their work.
 As a general rule, you can claim a tax deduction for a business expense as long as:

 Claiming expenses are a brilliant way to pay less in taxes, while spending more money on your business.
 Huge win-win